Fuzzinatordk/LKRC-LEGO-KUKA-ROBOTICS-CONTROL/README.md

 ## Requirements

-The script is only tested on windows and requires bluetooth functionality to operate
+The script is only tested on windows and requires bluetooth functionality to operate <br>
+Pybricks firmware on the device (https://pybricks.com/)

 ## Dependencies